Services & Fees

 Individual psychotherapy is available to adolescents and adults who are experiencing a variety of mental health symptoms.
-We specialize in time-limited interventions that use principles from cognitive behavior therapy (CBT), behavioral activation (BA), and acceptance and commitment therapy (ACT).
+We specialize in time-limited interventions that use principles from cognitive behavior therapy (CBT) and behavioral activation (BA).
 Individual psychotherapy typically includes one 50-minute session per week for 12-16 weeks, where you work collaboratively with your therapist to identify problematic patterns, learn new coping strategies, and improve mood and functioning.
 Clients typically complete activities or exercises in between sessions in order to develop skill and independence in dealing with difficulties and improving their quality of life.
 Specific arrangements regarding the length and frequency of sessions may vary across clients and are collaboratively negotiated with your therapist.
 We provide evidence-based treatment for a variety of common psychological disorders, including depression, panic disorder, agoraphobia, social anxiety, generalized anxiety disorder, OCD, PTSD, phobias, sleep problems, trauma and behavioral problems (in children).
 Individual therapy services for adults are supervised by Drs.
 Crystal Dehle, Ruth Ellingsen, Maureen Zalewski and Melynda Casement.
 Therapy services for children and teens are supervised by Dr. Ruth Ellingsen.